 But, another student quickly pointed out, it is the people who are listening, speaking and acting, that is to say, they are opposing their marginalization by the so-called “decision makers.”

-A young woman from Dal Peace said that only the anti-war movement was holding forums and assemblies such as this, where people could express themselves on such an important issue.
+A young woman student from Dal Peace said that only the anti-war movement was holding forums and assemblies such as this, where people could express themselves on such an important issue.
 This is the path we must advance on, in renewing and building genuine democracy, where the people’s will actually becomes law.

 Another student declared that no more will we submit to the calculated accusations to divide Canadians that to oppose the U.S. is to be “anti American.”
 Millions of Americans are “anti American.”